trust – tolerance – self-sufficiency

 Roger Taylor

-THE PURPOSES OF THE ALTERNATIVE PARTY
+THE AIMS OF THE ALTERNATIVE PARTY

-Firstly, using constructive and rational discussion, to find a party structure that will be able to challenge the major parties effectively with a view to setting the country on a course that will enable it to deal practically with the many social, economic and environmental problems that lie ahead.
+Firstly, using constructive and rational discussion, to find a party structure that will be able to challenge the major parties effectively with a view to setting the country on a course that will enable it to deal practically with the many social, economic and environmental problems that we face.
 It will need to be simple, very open, and highly original.
 Almost certainly it will have to be internet based.

 THE PROBLEM (see also, Parliament)